stfc/dl_py2f/paper.md

         type(type_b) :: b
     endmodule my_mod

-All Python attributes, including arrays of numbers and derived-type instances, are automatically instantiated as soon as an instance of class `dl_py2f.DL_DL` is created and a path to the module files is specified.
+All Python attributes, including arrays of numbers and derived-type instances, are automatically exposed as Python objects as soon as an instance of class `dl_py2f.DL_DL` is created and a path to the module files is specified.
 The seamless access to Fortran data empowered by `DL_PY2F` will be particularly useful for machine-learning enhanced scientific computing, and is currently being trialled with the established computational chemistry codes `DL-FIND` [@kaestner2009] and `DL_POLY` [@devereux2025].
 Note that this second method for Fortran-to-Python interoperability in `DL_PY2F` is still undergoing testing and validation, and is currently limited to use with the GNU compiler gfortran, as the proprietary .mod file format used by the Intel compiler [@green2024] is not yet supported.

 ## Comparison with other tools

 A number of tools have been developed to facilitate coupling of Python and Fortran code.
-A major category of these are interface generators, such as [`F2PY`](https://numpy.org/doc/stable/f2py/) [@peterson2009] and its extensions, e.g. [`f90wrap`](https://github.com/jameskermode/f90wrap) [@kermode2020] and [`Scikit-build-core`](https://github.com/scikit-build/scikit-build-core).
+A major category of these are interface generators, such as [`F2PY`](https://numpy.org/doc/stable/f2py/) [@peterson2009] and its extensions, e.g., [`f90wrap`](https://github.com/jameskermode/f90wrap) [@kermode2020].
 These tools serve as builders which process Fortran source files and write out Python extension modules (via an intermediate C layer), and they put stress on calling specific Fortran functions/subroutines from Python.
-Such use cases often demand editing the original Fortran code, which, however, could be inconvenient or even unfeasible.
-By comparison, `DL_PY2F` is intended for invoking a whole library via a call to the Fortran application's main routine, and is designed to only need a minimal interace and not require modifications to the original Fortran source code. `DL_PY2F`' also supports more of the Fortran language: it is not limited to Fortran standards beyond 95 and supports Fortran derived types. [`gfort2py`](https://github.com/rjfarmer/gfort2py) is an ABI tool that works similarly to the Fortran-to-Python interoperability in `DL_PY2F`, also without modification to the source code, while restricted to use of the `gfortran` compiler.
-In contrast to both `F2PY` and `gfort2py`, `DL_PY2F` does not provide compile tools which are only suitable for small pieces of Fortran code.
-Furthermore, `DL_PY2F` does not intervene in the Fortran applications' procedures, which normally involve a few parameters and are not compiled as exported symbols in shared objects.
-Instead, we focus on enabling modifications of application behaviour by manipulating computation data through inserting Python methods.
+These approaches sometimes demand editing the original Fortran code, which, however, could be inconvenient or even unfeasible in more complex use cases.
+By comparison, `DL_PY2F` is designed to drive an entire Fortran application via a call to the application's main routine, requiring only a small, well-defined interface and no modifications to the original Fortran source code.
+It also supports modern Fortran features, including nested and allocatable derived types. [`gfort2py`](https://github.com/rjfarmer/gfort2py) is an ABI-level runtime tool that works similarly to the Fortran-to-Python layer of `DL_PY2F`, also without amendment to the source code and restricted to use of the `gfortran` compiler likewise.
+In contrast to `F2PY` and `gfort2py`, `DL_PY2F` does not provide compilation or build tools.
+Instead, it operates directly on existing shared libraries and their module files; this makes it particularly suited to large, established Fortran applications.
+Furthermore, `DL_PY2F` focuses on enabling modifications of the Fortran application's runtime behaviour by manipulating computation data rather than altering internal procedures or exporting large numbers of additional entry points.
 An alternative route to realising Python-to-Fortran data binding would be to manually implement the mechanism based on the Python `ctypes` and `NumPy`'s `ctypeslib` modules.
-Such a challenging task might be indirectly assisted by tools such as [`CFFI`](https://github.com/cffi/cffi) which calls a Fortran-bound C code/library at the ABI/API level or [`SWIG+Fortran`](https://github.com/swig-fortran/swig) which generates Fortran 2003 wrappers to existing C/C++ libraries that are then used by Python. `DL_PY2F` provides a more convenient solution by automating this complex mechanism, and is portable across modern Fortran compilers.
+Such a challenging task might be indirectly assisted by tools such as [`CFFI`](https://github.com/cffi/cffi) which invokes a Fortran-bound C code/library at the ABI/API level or [`SWIG+Fortran`](https://github.com/swig-fortran/swig) which generates Fortran 2003 wrappers to existing C/C++ libraries that are then used by Python. `DL_PY2F` provides a more convenient solution by automating this complex mechanism.

 # Obtaining `DL_PY2F`
 `DL_PY2F` is an open-source library released under [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html).
 It is available for download from the [repository](https://github.com/stfc/dl_py2f).
-There is also a comprehensive [example](https://github.com/stfc/dl_py2f-example) demonstrating how to use `DL_PY2F` in an application project. `DL_PY2F` has also been published and deployed in a [launchpad.net PPA](https://launchpad.net/~dl-py2f/+archive/ubuntu/ppa) and can be installed as a system package for Debian-type systems.
+There is also a comprehensive [example](https://github.com/stfc/dl_py2f-example) demonstrating how to use `DL_PY2F` in an application project. `DL_PY2F` has also been published and deployed in a [launchpad.net PPA](https://launchpad.net/~dl-py2f/+archive/ubuntu/ppa) and can be installed as a system package for Debian-based systems.

 # Acknowledgements